Why Image Resizing is Important

 If

-you create illustrated documents with MS Word, PowerPoint or similar
+you create illustrated documents with MS Word, PowerPoint or other office applications, large image files result in huge document files

-If you distribute your original hi-res images, you have a much greater risk
+If you distribute your original hi-res images, you are inviting unauthorized use or copying.

 For all these